 When I came into philosophy of education in the 1960s, a core idea was that education, or liberal education, is essentially to do with the pursuit of various kinds of propositional knowledge for non-instrumental reasons.
-Paul Hirst argued this in Hirst (1974b); Richard Peters in Peters (1966, chapter 5); and both authors together (in Hirst & Peters, 1970).
+Paul Hirst argued this in Hirst 1965b; Richard Peters in Peters 1966:ch 5; and both authors together in Hirst and Peters 1970.
 These arguments are well known and do not need elaborating here.

 There have been many kinds of critique of these positions.
-The one that has always interested me (see White, 1973, chapters 2 and 6; 1990, chapter 7) and still does is: why go for this position in the first place?
+The one that has always interested me (as in White 1973: chs 2,6; 1990: ch 7) and still does is: why go for this position in the first place?
 How, if at all, can it be justified?

-Several sorts of justification were provided in those days, from the 'transcendental' arguments used by Peters (1966, pp. 163-165) and Hirst (1965b, pp. 125-126) to Downie, Loudfoot and Telfer's (1974, p.
-50) appeal to intuition.
+Several sorts of justification were provided in those days, from the 'transcendental' arguments used by Peters (1966: 163-5) and Hirst (1965b, pp 125-6) to Downie, Loudfoot and Telfer's (1974: 50) appeal to intuition.
 The suggestion in these arguments tended to be that there is something odd about even raising the question 'Why pursue knowledge?': for asking the question presupposes a commitment to this pursuit and/or it carries a false presumption that the claim requires further grounding.
-The challenges to the two positions are also well-known and here
+The challenges to the two positions are also well-known and here I will take their cogency as read (eg. White 1973: 11-13; 78-82).
+Their upshot has been to insist that the question cannot be just spirited away like this.
+There are many alternative candidates for central aims of education and it cannot be taken for granted that the pursuit of various types of theoretical understanding for noninstrumental reasons wins out over more practical pursuits, personal development, citizenship or promoting a strong economy.